anandijawkar/anandijawkar/README.md

 ## 💡 Cool projects I've built

+• 📚 An AI Communication Coach, that handles meeting biases and aids in effective communication

 • 📚 A URL shortener that includes insights and checks for backlinks

 • 📈 A web app that predicts the stock price of S&P 500 companies, so you can invest wisely!